Quick Links: About the Awards • 2015 Awardees • Sponsors • Auctions

 Special thanks to our wonderful hosts at San Mateo County Community College District!

-Community Sponsors: Bohannon Development Company, Brisbane Baylands, David Crabbe Architect, Recology San Mateo County, San Mateo County Community College District, South San Francisco Scavenger
+Community Sponsors: Bohannon Development Company; Brisbane Baylands; Carol A. Tanzi, ASID, CID aka Goddess of Garbage; David Crabbe Architect; Recology San Mateo County; San Mateo County Community College District; South San Francisco Scavenger; Sutter Health: Mills-Peninsula Health Services/Palo Alto Medical Foundation

 In-kind contributions to our silent auction are a great way to support SSMC’s fundraising efforts.
 Donations may be submitted through our online form here.
 Questions?
 Please contact the SSMC office at 650.638.2323 or advocate [at] sustainablesanmateo [dot] org.